g-andrade/locus/README.md

     [commercial
     databases](https://dev.maxmind.com/geoip/geoip2/downloadable/) have
     yet been tested
-  - The databases are loaded into memory (mostly) as-is; reference counted binaries are shared with the application callers using ETS tables, and the original binary search tree is used to lookup addresses.
+  - The databases are loaded into memory (mostly) as is; reference counted binaries are shared with the application callers using ETS tables, and the original binary search tree is used to lookup addresses.
 The data for each entry is decoded on the fly upon